- Chapter 1. Principles and Purpose

 - to request that a member of a Hearing Panel be excluded from the Hearing on the basis of a conflict of interest, bias about, or interest in the case; and

 Chapter 6.
-Prohibited Academic Conduct
+Prohibited Behaviors

 - Cheating means using or attempting to use materials, or giving assistance or materials without Authorization to another in any academic exercise that could result in gaining or helping another to gain academic advantage.
 Cheating includes, but is not limited, to the following actions: